-Neches Bluff Trail is a 4.8 mile lightly trafficked out and back trail located near Grapeland, TX.
+Neches Bluff Trail is a 4.8 mile lightly trafficked out and back trail located near Grapeland, Texas.
 The trail is good for all skill levels and primarily used for hiking, trail running, and camping.

 This trail is a little confusing to me.
 I think the Neches Bluff Trail is a small portion of the Four C trail, but cannot find what the official Neches Buff Trail is.